schallanne/git-workshop/README.md

 3. If you need to, add a description after a blank line.

-> If you want to commit files which were already added, `git commit -a` can be used without calling `git add`.
+> If you want to commit files which were already added, `git commit -a` can be
+> used without calling `git add`.

+> Use `git commit --amend` if you need to change your commit message
+> afterward.

 ## Push your commit to your repository